FistOfHit/SixRackUnits/newsletters/2025/august/august.md

 Scale-up and scale-out are both rapidly developing dimensions for device-device communications, though now we're beginning to see the limits of how far they can actually scale.
 Limits enforced not by the technology itself, but from cooling, power, and space constraints.

-Racks and even rows of racks can only get so big before the distance is too great for a larger scale out domain - [signal integrity and power](https://www.silicon-line.com/copper-cable-limitations/) become too difficult to manage beyond a few meters and taking scale-up to the optical domain is incredibly expensive.
+Racks, and even rows of racks can only get so big before the distance is too great for a larger scale out domain.
+[Signal integrity and power](https://www.silicon-line.com/copper-cable-limitations/) become too difficult to manage beyond a few meters and taking scale-up to the optical domain is incredibly expensive.
 Though in certain markets like China, [Huawei is showing](https://semianalysis.com/2025/04/16/huawei-ai-cloudmatrix-384-chinas-answer-to-nvidia-gb200-nvl72/#scale-up-optics-and-no-copper) that this might not be a roadblock to adoption.

 Beyond that, scale-out can cover the span of a whole datacentre with a relatively high-bandwidth fabric, but after a certain scale, switch and optics costs become difficult to justify.
-Clusters like [xAI's Colossus](https://www.theregister.com/2024/10/29/xai_colossus_networking/) are pushing that boundary by doubling the size of their cluster to 200,000 GPUs whilst keeping everything under a single scale-out ethernet fabric.
+Clusters like [xAI's Colossus](https://www.theregister.com/2024/10/29/xai_colossus_networking/) are pushing that boundary by doubling the size of the domain to 200,000 GPUs whilst keeping everything under a single scale-out ethernet fabric.

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/august/images/jericho_chip.png)

 *Source: Broadcom*

 Enter Broadcom, with the 51.2T [Jericho4](https://investors.broadcom.com/news-releases/news-release-details/broadcom-ships-jericho4-enabling-distributed-ai-computing-across) "Across DC scale-out" ASIC.
-Aimed at long-range connections between scale-out fabrics (used synonymously with datacentre here), the Jericho4 includes many features that optimise for transport at these distances whilst maintaining a secure and lossless fabric.
-Fabricated with TSMC's 3nm process and using 200G SERDES
+Aimed at long-range connections between scale-out fabrics (scale-out used synonymously with datacentre here), the Jericho4 includes many features that optimise for transport at these distances whilst maintaining a secure and lossless fabric.

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/august/images/jericho_scaleacross.png)